 Storage:

-Store you weetbix bliss balls in an airtight container in the fridge for up to 2 weeks.
+Store any Chocolate, Date and Weetbix Bliss Balls in an airtight container in the fridge for up to two weeks.

 Related Recipes: